krishnan-Rama/transFlow/README.md

 3. In the `nextflow.config` file, modify the HPC partition name (Line 14) and CPU/memory according to your HPC system.

-4. Change module versions in `run_nextflow.sh` script accordingly as available in your HPC cluster, if necessary.
+4. Change module versions for singualrity and nextflow (prerequisites) in `run_nextflow.sh` script accordingly as available in your HPC cluster, if necessary.

 5. Run the pipeline by executing the command `sbatch run_nextflow.sh`.